lht20001016/cs30-major-project/proposal.md

 #### Gameplay

-- Abilities Chosen Before Bame in a Menu (State Variables, Text, Variables, maybe Arrays)
+- Abilities Chosen Before Game in a Menu (State Variables, Text, Variables, maybe Arrays)
 - Currency to be Gained in-game (Variables)
 - Powerups to Collect in-game using a Shop (2-D Arrays and Classes)
 - Character styles, abilities, and theme/flavor (Assets and Variables)